notgiven688/webminerpool/README.md

 If you set this value to 20, the cpu workload will be approx. 80% (for 1 thread / CPU).
 Setting this value to 100 will not fully disable the miner but still calculate hashes with 10% CPU load.

-If you do not want to show the user your address or even the password you have to create  a "loginid".
-With the loginid you can start mining with
+If you do not want to show the user your address or even the password you have to create  a *loginid*.
+With the *loginid* you can start mining with

 ```javascript
 startMiningWithId(loginid)